 Koshigoe Wakame Recipes (213 KB)

-In addition to the recipes at the back of The Wakame Gatherers here is a collection of local wakame recipes donated by the Koshigoe community of Kamakura, the model setting for The Wakame Gatherers.
+In addition to the recipes in the back matter of The Wakame Gatherers, here is a collection of local wakame recipes donated by the Koshigoe community of Kamakura, the model setting for The Wakame Gatherers.